dodsonphillip62/notes/README.md

 - Today's programming wisdom is to always keep learning and adapting to new technologies and programming languages.
 As the tech industry continues to evolve, it' s crucial to stay up-to-date with the latest trends and tools.
 This includes understanding the benefits and limitations of different programming paradigms, such as procedural, object-oriented, and functional programming.

 To stay ahead of the curve, regularly read industry blogs, follow developers on social media, attend conferences, workshops, or online courses.
 By doing so, you' ll gain a deeper understanding of new programming techniques, best practices, design patterns, testing strategies, version control systems, etc. Additionally, never be afraid to ask questions, seek help, share your knowledge, learn from others, practice, reflect, repeat, evolve.
 In other words, be a lifelong learner and a humble collaborator.

+# 2024-01-27
+- Today's programming wisdom: "Premature optimization is the root of all evil." - Donald Knuth.

+In fewer than 200 words, this quote emphasizes that over-concern with optimizing code early in development can lead to unnecessary complexity, harder maintenance, and potentially obscure actual bottlenecks.
+Instead, focus on writing clear, correct code first, then optimize only when profiling identifies areas that truly need improvement.